voxpupuli/puppet-nfs/README.md

 #### RVM

 Sets the ruby version which will be used for the tests.
+Defaults to `2.4.1`.

+#### BEAKER_set

-Defaults to `2.4.1`
+Sets the beaker docker target host.
+Defaults to `ubuntu-16.04`.

 ### Running tests